-5Th Ramadan Heroes Supports 224,000+ Beneficiaries In Two Weeks
+5th Ramadan Heroes supports 224,000+ beneficiaries in two weeks

-(MENAFN- Dubai PR Network) Dubai, UAE, 27 March 2024: The fifth edition of the Ramadan Heroes initiative witnessed a significant response from community members, truly reflecting the essence of the initiative.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 27 March 2024: The fifth edition of the Ramadan Heroes initiative witnessed a significant response from community members, truly reflecting the essence of the initiative.
 In collaboration with talabat UAE and the Emirates Red Crescent Authority, Dubai Culture and Arts Authority (Dubai Culture) is proud to announce the success of this humanitarian endeavour, which has garnered over contributions benefitting over 224,000 beneficiaries since its launch two weeks ago.
 These figures underscore the impactful outcomes anticipated by the end of the holy month of Ramadan.

 The Ramadan Heroes initiative is part of Dubai Culture’s ongoing endeavours to foster solidarity and encourage community members to engage in humanitarian efforts.
 Under the theme ‘Celebrating the Gift of Giving,’ this initiative aims to support underprivileged community members by facilitating donations of Iftar and Suhoor meals, food parcels and Eid clothing.
 Through the Ramadan Heroes Virtual charity on the talabat UAE application, donors can easily contribute, with deliveries coordinated by the field teams of the Emirates Red Crescent locally and across the region.